 Hyperbot can be toggled ‘On’ and ‘Off’ using the toggle switch.
 This can be considered a master switch for all channels of communication.

-Contact Channels - Currently, there are two contact channels available for Hyperbot:
+Contact Channels - Currently, there is one contact channel available for Hyperbot:

 Email is the standard channel for Hyperbot communications.
 By default, Hyperbot will send emails as firstname.lastname@example.org